Fair Catch

 Australia currently has no laws that prevent the import and sale of unethical, destructive or exploitative wild-caught or farmed seafood into our market.
 Without these laws, Aussies may unknowingly be eating the products of practices such as illegal, unreported, and unregulated (IUU) fishing.

 We rely on imported seafood to meet Australian appetites – our own fisheries and fish farms simply do not produce enough.
-While our own industry has to meet minimum sustainability and ethical standards, unfortunately imported seafood does not.
+While our own industry has to meet minimum sustainability and ethical standards, imported seafood does not.

 Two people silhouetted against the background of a ship or shipyard are emptying a large basket over their heads of fish.